Axel2293/Obsidian-Notes/Bases de datos NO RELACIONALES/P1/Data models (NoSQL).md

 - Key value
 - Documents
 ## Application side Joins
-*Joins are not often supported in NoSQL*
+*Joins are not often supported in NoSQL*.
+Often handled at designed time as opposed to RDBM where joins are handled at query execution time.

+- Key value stores
+- Document Databases
+- Graph Databases